 The rest of the family will probably be relieved you are suggesting spending less on gifts.
 That will me less money spent and less stuff they don’t want or need cluttering up the house.

-Now for the gifts, you will be buying.
+Try using these cute reusable gift bags to simplify wrapping and save money by not buying new wrapping paper every year.
 There are so many options for gifts that don’t break the bank even when your Christmas budget is small.

 One of the best ways to give frugal gifts is to make your gifts.
 Crafts or gifts from your kitchen or woodshop are all great options.
 Besides making your own gifts there are a lot of fun gifts that are cheap to buy.